csci110/csci110.github.io/Wizards' Duel, Part 1-3+.md

 ## Hitting a Target

 Now you will make the Stranger vulnerable to Marcus's spells.
-When he is hit, an explosion effect will display and the stranger object will be destroyed.
-And then a congratulations message will be shown.
+When he is hit:

+1. An explosion effect will display.
+2. The stranger object will be destroyed.
+3. A congratulations message will be shown.

+In the previous game, we used the default behavior for collisions between the objects in the `Sprite` class; they just bounced when they collided.
+Now we'd like to define some different behavior for the collision between a `spell` object and the Stranger.
 The `Sprite` method we will use for this is `handleCollision(otherSprite)`.
 The method is called each game loop where *this* sprite is touching another sprite.
 It *overrides* the base implementation, which is that the sprites just bounce off each other.
 The `otherSprite` variable holds (is set equal to) the other sprite involved in the collision.
 Instead of bouncing off the `stranger` sprite, we want to create a fireball, and delete both objects involved in the collision.

 ![handleCollision](.\images\handleCollision.PNG)

+## Create a fireball at the location where the Stranger used to be and delete the colliding sprites

 First let's create a Fireball class to make some "explosion effect" objects.
 Up to now, we have not passed any arguments to the `constructor()` method.
 This time, we will pass the `otherSprite` object to it, so we set the position of the fireball to the position of the sprite we just hit.